You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 What Causes a Vaginal Yeast Infection?

-Several things can increase the risk of a vaginal yeast infection or trigger an overgrowth of yeast.
+Several things can raise the risk of yeast overgrowth.

 1. Antibiotics

-Antibiotics can reduce the helpful bacteria in the vagina.
-Once those protective bacteria drop, yeast can grow more easily, according to the Mayo Clinic.
+Antibiotics can reduce the helpful bacteria that normally help keep yeast under control.
+Once that balance changes, yeast can grow more easily, as Mayo Clinic explains.

 2. Pregnancy and Hormone Changes

 Pregnancy can increase the risk of yeast infection.
-Hormonal changes linked to the menstrual cycle or some forms of birth control may also affect the vaginal balance in some women, as explained by the Mayo Clinic’s yeast infection guide and its page on yeast infection during pregnancy.
+Hormonal shifts linked to the menstrual cycle or some forms of birth control may also affect vaginal balance in some women.
+Mayo Clinic also notes that higher estrogen levels can make yeast infections more likely.

 3. Diabetes

-Poorly controlled diabetes can raise the risk of yeast infection.
-Higher blood sugar levels can make yeast overgrowth more likely, according to the Mayo Clinic.
+Poorly controlled diabetes can raise the risk of vaginal yeast infection.
+Higher blood sugar levels can make yeast overgrowth more likely, according to Mayo Clinic.

 4. A Weakened Immune System

-When the immune system is weakened, the body may find it harder to keep yeast growth under control.
-The CDC’s testing guidance and the Mayo Clinic both note that immune weakness can increase risk.
+When the immune system is weakened, the body may find it harder to keep yeast growth in check.
+The CDC notes that recurrent or difficult cases may need closer medical assessment.

 5. Heat, Moisture, and Irritation

-Tight, non-breathable clothing, sweaty underwear, and staying too long in wet clothes can create the warm, damp conditions yeast prefers, as noted by the Mayo Clinic.
+Tight, non-breathable clothing, sweaty underwear, and staying too long in wet clothes can create a warm, damp environment that may encourage irritation and yeast overgrowth.
+Mayo Clinic includes these among the common risk factors.

 Is a Vaginal Yeast Infection an STI?

 No. A vaginal yeast infection is not usually classified as a sexually transmitted infection.
-The Mayo Clinic explains that people who do not have sex can still get yeast infections.
-However, symptoms can overlap with some STIs, which is why the American College of Obstetricians and Gynecologists advises proper evaluation when symptoms are unclear.
+People who don’t have sex can still get it.
+But symptoms can still overlap with some STIs and other vaginal infections, which is why ACOG recommends proper evaluation when symptoms are new, severe, or keep coming back.

 “Toilet Infection” Is Not the Same Thing

-This is one of the most common myths in Nigeria.
+This is one of the most common myths many women hear.

-Many women use the term “toilet infection” to describe itching, discharge, burning, or irritation.
-But a vaginal yeast infection is usually caused by an internal imbalance, not by sitting on a toilet seat.
-Conditions such as vaginitis and other vaginal infections can cause similar symptoms, which is why the wrong label can lead to the wrong treatment.
+People often use the phrase “toilet infection” to describe itching, discharge, burning, or irritation.
+But that label is misleading.
+A vaginal yeast infection is usually linked to an internal imbalance, not to sitting on a toilet seat.
+Using the wrong label can lead to the wrong treatment, especially when the real problem is BV, trichomoniasis, or another cause of vaginitis.

 Yeast Infection vs BV vs STI

-A yeast infection often causes itching, soreness, redness, and a thick white discharge.
-Bacterial vaginosis is more often linked with a thinner discharge and a noticeable fishy odor.
-Some STIs can also cause discharge, burning, irritation, pain, or sores.
-The Mayo Clinic’s vaginal discharge guide explains that symptoms can overlap, so first-time, severe, or recurrent vaginal symptoms should not be guessed at.
+A yeast infection more often causes itching, soreness, redness, and thick white discharge.
+BV is more often linked to a thin discharge and a noticeable fishy smell.
+Some STIs can also cause discharge, burning, irritation, sores, or pain.
+The CDC makes it clear that these symptoms can overlap, which is why self-diagnosis is not always reliable.

 Vaginal Yeast Infection Treatment